 The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 There’s a reason why talking about marketing and sales team alignment is all the rage right now.
-It’s the basis of so many important and emergent marketing and sales trends – the move from lead gen to demand gen, the shift to Rev Ops from siloed ops, selling to a committee vs. an individual with account-based marketing (ABM), and making a move towards asynchronous selling.
+It’s the basis for so many important and emergent marketing and sales trends – the move from lead gen to demand gen, the shift from siloed ops to Rev Ops, selling to a committee vs. an individual with account-based marketing (ABM), and moving towards asynchronous selling.

 While there are many upsides to this alignment, there are just as many obstacles facing teams as they try to get on the same page.
 Read on to break down the top five challenges facing marketing and sales teams as they try to align, as well as a few solutions for making team alignment a reality.